avesus/hashidea/README.txt

 non-blocking hashing idea:

 bib/
-- Relevant papers on the sub
+- Relevant papers on the subject

-data/
-- N/A

-debugging/
-- N/A

 lib/
 - Has the hashtables source code